serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 I am sure you have heard it before and in fact, might be unknowingly creating more problems than solutions.

 This blog aims to explore a beautiful relationship between Serverless and GraphQL and why they fit together.
-I’ll go over the advantages and disadvantages of both, which one would work best for your application, and what you should consider before making the switch.
-Perhaps most importantly, I’ll also share some info about how you can get on board with your devious, streamlining plans.
+I’ll go over steps to create Serverless GraphQL endpoints using DynamoDB, RDS and wrap it around REST API.

 ## What is GraphQL?